 I definitely agree with Smash86, she really needs to distance herself from him because it does give her hope.
 The less contact she has with him, the more she’ll forget him.
 They say that it takes half of the time they’ve been together to get over someone, so she just needs time.
 Reason with her, but don’t force her because she’ll probably end up with that guy as a rebound and that will not end up pretty.
-Just give her time and support, as I’m sure she’ll do the same with you! :)posted about 1 year ago
+Just give her time and support, as I’m sure she’ll do the same with you! :)posted almost 2 years ago

 I think you should be really patient with her.
 I have a best friend that had the same problem and her relationship lasted only a year, it took her almost another year and another relationship to get over him and now she’s been single for 9 months.
 Can you imagine that?
 For months she was talking only about him and how she never will get over him, we listened to her and we were there for her and we still are.